 Brian’s note: I met Danielle McGrogan in February 2014 when she was known as Dan McGrogan.
 Dan would soon open Nucleus Raw Foods in Luzerne, Pennsylvania, and we’ve kept in touch over the years, with my visiting from time to time to enjoy Nucleus Raw Foods’ incredible meals and the company of this raw food visionary, nature enthusiast and deeply spiritual being.
 Dan informed me in December 2016 that he was undergoing a gender transition.
-I asked Danielle to share the story about her gender transition in Fruit-Powered Digest.
+I asked Danielle to share the story about her gender transition in Fruit-Powered Magazine.

 Imagine being born into a world where you were never able to be your true self.
 A place that forced you to manifest from the outside in, rather than the inside out.
 My desire wasn’t the kind that could hurt anyone or anything, but it was against every moral and societal code that existed in my world.
 In all honesty, I didn’t want to write this article, but a deal is a deal.
 Join me on part of my journey toward enlightenment and learn how I removed the shackle of judgment.

 It was October 2011.
 I was 30 years old, overweight, an alcoholic and unhappy.
 I was shopping for a new diet; one that would not only help me become healthier but help me transition into the life I felt I needed to live.